is the place to go for information about my working life in lexicography,

 Other names I research, with intermittent success and several frustrating dead ends, are Garrison, Haner, Huff, Ragland, Taylor, Watson, Wyley.
-I have a public profile on the DNA genomic service 23andMe where, if you are a member, you will be able to see immediately if we share a (no doubt, obscure) common ancestor.
+I have a public profile on the personal genomic service 23andMe where, if you are a member, you will be able to see immediately if we share a (no doubt, obscure) common ancestor.

 Are we connected?
 If we should be, here's my LinkedIn Profile.
 I'm flattered by invitations to connect from people I do not know, but I don't usually accept them.
 Just email me directly (see below) if you want to get in touch.